ellisez/AutoBinding/auto_binding/README.md

 }
 ```

-> The example is similar to the example of 'ModelStatefulWidget', but they differ when facing ancestor node refresh.
+> The example is similar to the example of `ModelStatefulWidget`, but they differ when facing ancestor node refresh
 > The ModelStatelessWidget is stateless, so the model will be recreated;
 > The ModelStatefulWidget can still retain data after refreshing;